-Context: During our testing of 11 R2T4 calculations, we identified that 3 had mechanically incorrect calculations by using the incorrect number of scheduled break days.
-Also, during our testing, we identified 1 instance of payment returned later than 45 days after determination of withdrawal.
-Furthermore, we were unable to identify a formal control procedure related to Return to Title IV transactions.
+Context: During our testing of 10 R2T4 calculations, we identified that 8 had mechanically incorrect calculation by using the incorrect number of scheduled break days.

-Cause: The College was using the incorrect number of scheduled break days for Spring Semester.
+Cause: The College was using the incorrect number of scheduled break days for Fall Semester.